abaykan/getsubdomain/README.md

 <img src="https://kustirama.id/images/getsubdomain-domain-list.gif">

 ### Disclaimer
 For my own learning purpose.
 These codes are messy af.
 Feel free to contribute so I know how to code properly.
+Don't expect anything new or ground breaking, I'm just following tutorials.